WayDraft/PyThermalCamera/README.md

 - The code would benefit from threading especially on low speed but multicore architectures like the Pi!
 - I might add a graph.
 - I may add the ability to arbitrarily measure points.
+- RTSP streaming and API access have been added for remote monitoring.